vanng822/facebook-nodejs/README.md

 * `my` Instance of My class

 ### My(facebook)
 This class uses internally to create object my (property in Facebook).
 This object wrap the me-object.
+Each connection type is a method.
 This means that you can make a call like

 	req.facebook.my.friends(function(err, friends) {
 		console.log(friends)